swarup81/Movies-ETL-/README.md

 # Movies-ETL-

+Extract, transform and load data using python, pandas, and SQL

 # purpose

 The project aims at creating an ETL pipeline that takes raw data and transforms and loads the data into existing tables.